Why Homes Don’t Sell Even in a Good Market (Wichita Seller Guide)

 Proper Disclosures Are Critical

 Transparency is an important part of selling a home.
 Sellers should disclose everything they know about the property, both positive and negative.
-This may include:
+This may include past water damage or repairs, roof or HVAC history, structural concerns, termite or pest inspection history, known defects or prior damage, insurance claims related to the property, and any known liens or title concerns.

 Buyers generally appreciate honesty, even when a home has had repairs or past issues.